CodeGlynd/Docker-K8s/README.md

 ## Docker drivers

-> docker volumes info can be found on /var/lib/docker/overlay2
+> docker volumes info can be found on /var/lib/docker/overlay2 and volumes data in /var/lib/docker/volumes

 #### Bind mount volume